edibblepdx/Oxid-8/README.md

 ## Terminals that support the Kitty Keyboard Protocol

-> Most terminals do not support key-up events.
+> Most terminals do not differentiate key press, release, and repeat.

 [read more](https://sw.kovidgoyal.net/kitty/keyboard-protocol/)